-- Take PRISTIQ exactly as your healthcare provider has told you.
+- Take PRISTIQ exactly as your healthcare provider tells you to.

-- Take PRISTIQ at about the same time each day.
+- Take PRISTIQ 1 time a day at about the same time each day.

 - PRISTIQ may be taken either with or without food.

 - Swallow PRISTIQ tablets whole, with fluid.
-Do not crush, cut, chew, or dissolve PRISTIQ tablets because the tablets are time-released.
+Do not divide, crush, chew, or dissolve PRISTIQ tablets.

 - When you take PRISTIQ, you may see something in your stool that looks like a tablet.
 This is the empty shell from the tablet after the medicine has been absorbed by your body.

-- If you take too much PRISTIQ, call the Poison Control Center at 1-800-222-1222 or go to the nearest hospital emergency room right away.
+- If over-exposure occurs, call your Poison Control Center at 1-800-222-1222 or go to the nearest hospital emergency room right away.

-- Do not drive a car or operate machinery until you know how PRISTIQ affects you.
+- Do not drive a car or operate heavy machinery until you know how PRISTIQ affects you.